 Your bald beauty needs a … wig.
 So people will know she’s a girl.
 Because we need to stereotype babies as soon as possible.
 And it’s so embarrassing when your baby girl is mistaken for a baby boy.
 Really?!
 New parents with precious new babies are duped into buying all sorts of useless baby products.
 I wrote about some of these in an article for AlterNet: 7 Ways Companies are Getting Rich Selling Products Parents Don’t Need.

-Among the most useless baby products of 2013:
+Among the most useless baby products in the world, IMHO:

 A potty chair with a video game tray so toddlers can have screen time while they go poo.

-Among the most bizarre things for sale in 2013: positive pregnancy tests.
+Among the most bizarre things for sale: positive pregnancy tests.

 It’s hard to imagine why people would want to buy a piece of plastic that someone else urinated on, but they are hot sellers on Craig’s List.

 The ones for sale in Philadelphia cost $20 in December 2013:

 In Dallas, Texas they range in price from $15 to $40:

 And in New York City, where everything’s more expensive, you can get one of these for just $29 plus $6 shipping:

 The seller says it will make your boyfriend “pee his pants when you show him a positive pregnancy test lol.”